rohitcodism/Java-FSE_DN-6425498/Week_1/Data_structures_and_algorithms/E-Commerce-Search-Function/README.md

 * **Comparison**:
   * Linear search checks each item one by one.
 It works on unsorted data but becomes slow as the list grows.
   * Binary search is faster but only works when the data is sorted.
-* **Conclusion**:
-  * For large datasets where search speed is important and sorting is manageable, binary search is more suitable.
-  * For smaller or dynamic datasets where sorting is not guaranteed, linear search can be used.